 Since brindle is most often used to describe the color of a dog, tortoiseshell is a more apt description.

-If you are looking for a specific tortoiseshell cat personality, then investigate the different cat breeds.
+If you are looking for a specific tortoiseshell cat personality, then you should investigate the different cat breeds.

-For example, Ragdoll, Persian, and Siamese cats are typically quite affectionate.
+For example, Ragdoll, Persian, and Siamese cats are typically quite affectionate and make great companions.

 28. There is a Tortoiseshell butterfly!